 - At least once in the two-year period, you have had significant distress or social impairment.

 - Your symptom-free intervals last no more than two months.

 - Your symptoms don’t meet the requirements of any other bipolar disorder.

 What’s the Difference?
 Only a doctor can accurately make the clinical distinction between cyclothymia and bipolar disorder.
 Generally speaking, the symptoms of major bipolar depression are debilitating and can include an inability to get out of bed, feeling overwhelmed or unable to make even the simplest decisions, and having obsessive thoughts, especially about loss, personal failure, or guilt.
 These symptoms, which can be long-lasting, affect your ability to function, and can dramatically reduce your quality of life.

 A manic person may go a day or two without sleeping.
 They may talk rapidly, moving from topic to topic without making much sense.
 The hypomania symptoms seen with cyclothymia are less dramatic and not as long-lasting.
 They may be so mild as to seem normal — mild sleeplessness, for example, or chattiness and increased energy.
-While some people living with cyclothymia are happy to go without treatment, it may be important for others to recognize and monitor the condition: It’s estimated that there’s a 15 to 50 percent risk that people with cyclothymic disorder may go on to develop full-blown bipolar disorder.
+Some people living with cyclothymia are happy to go without treatment, however, it may be important for others to recognize and monitor the condition.
+It’s estimated that there’s a 15 to 50 percent risk that people with cyclothymic disorder may go on to develop full-blown bipolar disorder.
 This escalation is especially prevalent if bipolar disorders run in the family.